 - Bachelor (education 3 - 3.5 years, or 6 - 7 semesters); For the first 1,5-2 years the student obtains a degree of a licentiate (initial stage)

 - The Master (1-2 years of additional education - 2-4 semesters), also this degree is called a workshop

 Note that for some particularly difficult and "voluminous" specialties, the bachelor's degree is not provided, only a complete higher education is required, that is, a master's degree.
-Future doctors study 13 semesters, pharmacists - 8 semesters, teachers and teachers - at least 10, and lawyers - 9.
+Future doctors study 13 semesters, pharmacists - 8 semesters, teachers - at least 10, and lawyers - 9.